Dancing with the Stars (American TV series) season 22: Week 6: Famous Dances Night

 The couples performed one unlearned dance that paid tribute to iconic dance performances from films, music videos, or live performances.
-Bollywood was introduced.
 Couples are listed in the order they performed.

 Week 7: Icons Night

 The couples performed one unlearned dance and a team dance to songs from popular musical icons.
+Two couples were eliminated at the end of the night.
 Couples are listed in the order they performed.
-Two couples were eliminated at the end of the night.

 Week 8: Judges' Team-up Challenge

 The couples performed one unlearned dance and a team-up dance with another couple that was designed and coached by one of the three judges.
-To avoid favoritism, the judges did not score their own teams.
+To avoid favoritism, the judges did not score their own teams, shown by the letter X below.
 Instead, the general public was able to score the team-up dances on a scale from 1 to 10, with an averaged score counting alongside the remaining judges.
 The score from the public vote is listed fourth on the scores for the team-up dances.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 The couples performed one unlearned dance and a trio dance involving an eliminated pro or a member of the troupe.
-The Charleston was introduced.
+There were two eliminations at the end of the night.
 Couples are listed in the order they performed.

 Week 10: Finals

-On the first night, the couples performed a redemption dance and a freestyle.
+On the first night, the couples performed a redemption dance and their freestyle routine.
 On the second night, the couples danced a fusion dance of two previously learned dance styles.
 Couples are listed in the order they performed.